neutrinojs/neutrino/docs/project-layout.md

 # Project Layout

-Out of the box Neutrino presets expect a project to have a particular structure in order to make the development process for new projects as quick as possible.
+Out of the box, Neutrino presets expect a project to have a particular structure to make the development process for new projects as quick as possible.
 This is broken up into three directories:

 - Source code
 - Build assets
 - Testing

-Each of these directories are set up via convention by a Neutrino preset, but each can be customized as desired by overriding the preset's configuration or using a different preset.
+Each of these directories is set up via convention by a Neutrino preset, but each can be customized as desired by overriding the preset's configuration or using a different preset.
 See [Custom Configuration](/custom-configuration.md) for detailed instructions.

 ## Source Code

-By default Neutrino presets expect all project source code to live in a directory named `src` in the root of the project.
+By default, Neutrino presets expect all project source code to live in a directory named `src` in the root of the project.
 This includes JavaScript files, CSS stylesheets, images, and any other assets that would be available to your compiled project.